-Springs have been a part of some of the most innovative designs in the world over the years, but one of the most popular inventions to use a spring – namely the slinky – was actually created totally by accident.
+Springs have been a part of some of the most innovative designs in the world over the years; you may even be surprised by what springs can be used for!
+But, one of the most popular inventions to use a spring –the slinky – was actually created totally by accident.

 The Story Behind the Slinky